DataDog/datadog-api-client-go/api/v1/datadog/docs/GeomapWidgetDefinitionView.md

 ### NewGeomapWidgetDefinitionView

-`func NewGeomapWidgetDefinitionView(focus string, ) *GeomapWidgetDefinitionView`
+`func NewGeomapWidgetDefinitionView(focus string) *GeomapWidgetDefinitionView`

-NewGeomapWidgetDefinitionView instantiates a new GeomapWidgetDefinitionView object This constructor will assign default values to properties that have it defined, and makes sure properties required by API are set, but the set of arguments will change when the set of required properties is changed
+NewGeomapWidgetDefinitionView instantiates a new GeomapWidgetDefinitionView object.
+This constructor will assign default values to properties that have it defined, and makes sure properties required by API are set, but the set of arguments will change when the set of required properties is changed.

 ### NewGeomapWidgetDefinitionViewWithDefaults

 `func NewGeomapWidgetDefinitionViewWithDefaults() *GeomapWidgetDefinitionView`

-NewGeomapWidgetDefinitionViewWithDefaults instantiates a new GeomapWidgetDefinitionView object This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set
+NewGeomapWidgetDefinitionViewWithDefaults instantiates a new GeomapWidgetDefinitionView object.
+This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set.

 ### GetFocus